kanishka-commits/JavaScript/Basics.md

 - Assigned **by value**
 - Types: `String`, `Number`, `BigInt`, `Boolean`, `Undefined`, `Null`, `Symbol(ES6 version)`

+*Type of null is object: It’s a bug because in early JavaScript, values were stored with type tags in binary, and null was represented as all zeros (0000), the same tag used for objects, so typeof null incorrectly returns "object".*

 We can mutability using a wrapper object: i..e let x = { y:6} then x.y=7

 ### 🔸 Reference Types [], {}, ()